itaywe1998/EcoEvolution/spatial_ecoevo_v1.0.0/README.md

     like other major directories, currently (25.09.23) same as backup_SpeciationWorks

-3.  dysordys-spatial_ecoevo-ef2cbb2_original : Contains two main files.
+3.  original : Contains two main files.

 -   ecoevo_main_original - The clone of Nornberg's code - runs short
     times for multiple species, for \~3 minutes, in contrast to most of